jeffreyadams/atlasofliegroups-docs/tutorial/video_2A/parameters_for_tori.rst

       Value: true
       atlas>

 Which is correct since $2=0(mod2)$.
-So, sometimes the software will replace the parameters you are using, but they will be equivalent.
+So, sometimes the software will replace the parameters you are using for something  equivalent.

 Characters of $C^x$
 -------------------